Unboxed-Software/solana-course/content/compressed-nfts.md

 1. The transaction signature
 2. The leaf index (possibly)

 The only real guarantee is that you’ll have the transaction signature.
 It is **possible** to locate the leaf index from there, but it involves some fairly complex parsing.
-The short story is you must retrieve the relevant instruction logs from the Noop program and parse them to find the leaf index.
+The short story is you must retrieve the relevant instruction logs from the No-op program and parse them to find the leaf index.
 We’ll cover this more in depth in a future lesson.
 For now, we’ll assume you know the leaf index.

 This is a reasonable assumption for most mints given that the minting will be controlled by your code and can be set up sequentially so that your code can track which index is going to be used for each mint.
 I.e. the first mint will use index 0, the second index 1, etc.